 Signs of stiffness

-- Your dog is sleeping more – while your dog might just fancy a nap, they could have taken to their dog bed because their joints are feeling stiff.
+- Your dog is sleeping more – while your dog might just fancy a nap, they could also have taken to their dog bed because their joints are feeling stiff.

 - Walks are taking longer – if your dog is lagging behind a bit on walks, it could be because they’re finding it harder to walk quickly.